Want to share your story? Send an email to email@example.com with the subject line “Autoimmune Stories” and be featured on our website.

 5. What has living with an autoimmune disease or chronic illness taught you?

 6. Give one piece of advice to someone who has recently been diagnosed or who’s experiencing health issues

 7. Name one thing you’d like people to know about living with a condition like yours

 Looking for more ideas?
 These questions can get the wheels turning when you want to share an in-depth look at your life, but you feel stuck.
 Writer’s block is no joke!

 Once you’ve written your autoimmune or chronic illness story, you can either keep it for yourself (which is 100% ok!) or share it with others.

-Add your voice to the community of chronic illness warriors on Instagram, Facebook, Twitter, sites like A Chronic Voice, The Mighty, Medium, specific autoimmune disease organizations, and – of course – the Global Autoimmune Institute.
+Add your voice to the chronic illness and autoimmune community on Instagram, Facebook, Twitter, sites like A Chronic Voice, The Mighty, Medium, specific autoimmune disease organizations, and – of course – the Global Autoimmune Institute.

-Send an email email@example.com to submit your story and be featured on our website.
+Send an email to firstname.lastname@example.org to submit your story and be featured on our website.

 And if you’re sharing on social media, don’t forget the hashtags #spoonie #spoonielife #spooniesupport #chronicillness #chronicpain #invisibleillness #butyoudontlooksick #autoimmuneaware #autoimmunestories